List of drugs by year of discovery: 19th century CE

 In the 1830s chemist Justus von Liebig began the synthesis of organic molecules, stating that "The production of all organic substances no longer belongs just to living organisms."
 In 1832 produced chloral hydrate, the first synthetic sleeping drug.
 In 1833 French chemist Anselme Payen was the first to discover an enzyme, diastase.
 In 1834, François Mothes and Joseph Dublanc created a method to produce a single-piece gelatin capsule that was sealed with a drop of gelatin solution.
 In 1853 Alexander Wood was the first physician that used hypodermic needle to dispense drugs via Injections.
 In 1858 Dr. M. Sales Giron invented the first pressurized inhaler.

 Amphetamine was first synthesized in 1887 in Germany by Romanian chemist Lazăr Edeleanu who named it phenylisopropylamine; its stimulant effects remained unknown until 1927, when it was independently resynthesized by Gordon Alles and reported to have sympathomimetic properties.
 Shortly after amphetamine, methamphetamine was synthesized from ephedrine in 1893 by Japanese chemist Nagai Nagayoshi.
 Three decades later, in 1919, methamphetamine hydrochloride was synthesized by pharmacologist Akira Ogata via reduction of ephedrine using red phosphorus and iodine.

 20th century CE

 In 1901 Jōkichi Takamine isolated and synthesized the first hormone, Adrenaline.
 In 1907 Alfred Bertheim synthesized Arsphenamine, the first man-made antibiotic.
 In 1927 Erik Rotheim patented the first aerosol spray can.
 In 1933 Robert Pauli Scherer created a method to develop softgels.

 William Roberts studies about penicillin were continued by Alexander Fleming, who in 1928 concluded that penicillin had an antibiotic effect.
 In 1944 Howard Florey and Ernst Boris Chain mass-produced penicillin.
-In 1948 Raymond P. Ahlquist published his seminal work where divided adrenoceptors into α- and β-adrenoceptor subtypes, this allowed a better understanding of drugs mechanisms of action.
+In 1948 Raymond P. Ahlquist published his seminal work where he divided adrenoceptors into α- and β-adrenoceptor subtypes, this allowed a better understanding of drugs mechanisms of action.

 In 1987, after Montreal Protocol, CFC inhalers were phased out and HFA inhalers replace them.
 In 1987 CRISPR technique was discovered by Yoshizumi Ishino that in the next century would be used for genome editing.